CyVerse-learning-materials/foss/before/installation.rst

 **Pre-FOSS Setup**
 ======================

-Please set up the Prerequisite accounts and software to prepare for FOSS Online; help setting up both Prerequisites and Optional Downloads will be available during Onboarding.
+Welcome to FOSS Online, we're happy you're here!
+To get you ready to hit the ground running, please set up the Prerequisite accounts and software listed below ahead of the start of the course ; help setting up both Prerequisites and Optional Downloads will be available during Onboarding.

 .. list-table::
     :header-rows: 1